roninkaizen/hints/README.md

 # hints
 hints of any kind allmost interesting for users who like working environments for building parity on linux- systems

 with initializing this repository i am trying to answer some stabilty questions through testing or practising to better and more stable ethereum network nodes-

 feel free to correct any hint as you find errors or you can "show"/proof with improvements with other configurations or other procedures.

-freel always free to ask me personally, maybe it is a bot, but meanwhile it became extremely good in interaction- the "suggestion-engine" still needs calibration-
+freel always free to ask me personally, maybe it is a bot, but meanwhile it became extremely good in interaction-

-always feel free to send coins or ether, but remember i see any incoming funds as airdrops. to test if my consultancy lead to success concerning transaction is concerned.

 put all the ether there as you do not know where to send otherwise or you feel it would make sense in your way!
 0x00933a786ee4d5d4592c0d1cf20b633c6a537f5f